ethereum-optimism/design-docs/protocol/smart-contract-versioning.md

 - [Individual Contract Versioning](#individual-contract-versioning): Introduces a new versioning scheme for individual contracts that includes beta, release candidate, and feature tags.
 - [Monorepo Contracts Release Versioning](#monorepo-contracts-release-versioning): Introduces a new versioning scheme for monorepo releases that follows semver.
 - [Release Process](#release-process): Describes the process for deploy contracts and proposing a release to governance.
+  - [Additional Release Candidates](#additional-release-candidates): Describes how to handle additional release candidates after an initial `op-contracts/vX.Y.Z-rc.1` release.
+  - [Merging Back to Develop After Governance Approval](#merging-back-to-develop-after-governance-approval): Explains how to choose the resulting contract versions when merging back into `develop`.
 - [Changelog](#changelog): Describes how we will maintain a CHANGELOG for contract releases.

 ## Semver Rules